 Citi ThankYou® Premier Card and Citi Prestige® Card members the option to transfer their Citi ThankYou points to travel partners.
 As of late 2016, even the Citi ThankYou® Preferred Card members could transfer points (although one partner has a reduced transfer ratio).

-If you are one of these cardholders, one of the best ways to use Citi points is to transfer your points to airline programs — and that’s how you’re going to get the most value.
+If you are one of these cardholders, one of the best ways to use Citi ThankYou points is to transfer them to airline programs — and that’s how you’re going to get the most value.

-Unfortunately, not all redemption options are of equal value, but Citi offers many ways to redeem your Citi ThankYou reward program points for some amazing trips!
+Unfortunately, not all redemption options are of equal value, but Citi offers many ways to use your Citi ThankYou points for some amazing trips!

 Table of contents